-The preparation of financial statements requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of expenses during the reporting year.
+The preparation of financial statements requires management to make certain estimates, judgments and assumptions that affect the reported amounts of assets and liabilities at the date of the consolidated financial statements and reported amounts of expenses during the reporting year.
 Actual outcomes could differ from these estimates.
-These financial statements include estimates which, by their nature, are uncertain.
-The impacts of such estimates are pervasive throughout the financial statements, and may require accounting adjustments based on future occurrences.
+The Company's consolidated financial statements include estimates which, by their nature, are uncertain.
+The impacts of such estimates are pervasive throughout the consolidated financial statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and future years if the revision affects both current and future years.
 These estimates are based on historical experience, current and future economic conditions, and other factors, including expectations of future events that are believed to be reasonable under the circumstances.